Topics Map > Engineering Workstations (EWS) > Remote Access

 - Go to

-- Log in with your netid and AD password
+- Log in with your NetID and Active Directory password

 - Click on "Launch Session" and choose MATE.
-(Your broswer pop-up blocker may compain here, but you can click "go to my session")
+(Your browser pop-up blocker may complain here, but you can click "Go to my session")

 Connect with the desktop client